 Carefully choose the network band

 Another most important step that most of the Jio users ignore, is to select the proper network band.
-This usually happens when you remove the SIM for some reason or trying to put your SIM in a new handset.
+This usually happens when you remove the SIM for some reason or try to put your SIM in a new handset.
 Jio doesn’t have stepdown bands(3G/2G) rather than the 4G only.
 That’s why in the earlier step we notified you to put your SIM card in slot 1 to receive a good 4G signal, if you have already put it in slot 2, change it immediately to see the changes.

 After you insert the SIM in slot 1 and reboot the phone, repeat the above steps carefully, now go to your Phone Settings > Network & Internet > Mobile Network > Select Your SIM(Jio) > Preferred Network Type > select the 4G (recommended option) and wait for a few seconds to get the signals back.
 If still, the problem exists repeat all the steps again.